Coordinated Vulnerability Disclosure Statement

 - Bayer will use existing customer notification processes to manage the release of updates to address the vulnerability, which may include direct customer notification and / or release of a public advisory notification;

-- Bayer will provide public recognition in our Hall of Fame as consideration for the security researcher’s effort, if requested, and after the vulnerability has been verified, validated, and addressed
+- Bayer will provide public recognition in our Hall of Fame as consideration for the security researcher’s effort, if requested, and after the vulnerability has been verified, validated, addressed, and in accordance to the expectations set forth above under What We Expect of You.

 If we are unable to resolve communication issues or other problems, Bayer may request a neutral third party (such as DHS CISA or other relevant agencies or regulators) to assist in the resolution.

-This statement (version 1.0) was created on August 20, 2021.
+This document Version 1.1 was created 01 March 2023.
 This policy will be updated or renewed periodically.

 You agree that any information voluntarily shared with Bayer will be considered as non-proprietary and non-confidential and you understand that Bayer is allowed to use such information in any manner, in whole or in part, without any restriction.
 Furthermore, you agree that submitting information does not create any rights for you or any obligation on behalf of Bayer.